Monitoring, Evaluation and Learning

 Service Civil International Service Civil International (SCI) is one of the world’s largest international volunteering organizations dedicated to promoting a culture of peace and fostering participation through the organization and coordination of voluntary projects all over the world since 1920.
 The organization consists of 45 branches and an ever growing number of partner organisations.
 SCI is open to all and it’s projects have demonstrated to be an effective way of helping to break down barriers and prejudices between people of different backgrounds and to promote a culture of peace and intercultural understanding.

 The United Network of Young Peacebuilders (UNOY Peacebuilders) is a global network of 60 youth peace organisations active in the field of peace-building and conflict transformation.
 UNOY Peacebuilders develops expertise on specific themes within peace building based on requests from member organisations.
 The UNOY Peacebuilders as a network organization contributes to the work of its members in two fundamental ways: through capacity building and through advocacy.
-It also engages in a range of additional activities to support these two key functions: networking; sharing of information; advice and support through a pool of resource persons; research; fundraising and administrative support.
+It also engages in a range of additional activities to support these two key functions: networking; sharing of information; advice and support through a pool of resource persons; research; fundraising and administrative support through E D projects.

 Fanni Fenyősi is the research representative of Service Civil International.
 She holds an international Master Degree of Rural Development.
 Apart from SCI she has volunteer experience at several organizations including AIESEC, Aurora and British Council.
 Throughout the years she gained knowledge on the field of project management and organizational assessment which she actively uses in her daily job at the joint social service branch in Budapest, Hungary.
 She also has experience on the field of child development and early child intervention research.